-Cash handling starts when cashiers verify the starting cash drawer amount (float) before each shift begins and continues as the cashiers rings up each customer payments/purchase.
-This most often involves selecting specific register keys that identify the department or departments/accounts followed by entering the purchase/payment/receipt amount.

-From there, specific procedures depend on whether a cash-out takes places during the day or at the end of a shift.
-For example, while a mid-shift cash-out might only consist of a cash count, total sales and adjustments, including payouts, over and under-rings may be read and reconciled at the end of each shift and at day's end.

-At closing or the following morning, reconciliation information for each cashier and each register is then further combined into a daily sales recap report.
-Reconciliation of cash includes the reconciliation by Bookkeepers.
+- 10.1.1 Cash handling starts when cashiers verify the starting cash drawer amount (float) before each shift begins and continues as the cashiers ring up each customer payments/purchase.
+This most often involves selecting specific register keys that identify the department or departments/accounts followed by entering the purchase/payment/receipt amount. - 10.1.2 From there, specific procedures depend on whether a cash-out takes place during the day or at the end of a shift.
+For example, while a mid-shift cash-out might only consist of a cash count, total sales and adjustments, including payouts, over and under-rings may be read and reconciled at the end of each shift and at the day's end. - 10.1.3 At closing or the following morning, reconciliation information for each cashier and each register is then further combined into a daily sales recap report.
+Reconciliation of cash includes reconciliation by Bookkeepers.

-10.1 CASH FLOAT
+10.2 CASH FLOAT

-Cash float cannot be used for any reason other than its purpose and must be available for counting (including during surprise checks) separately from the cashier's daily takings.
+The cash float cannot be used for any reason other than its purpose and must be available for counting (including during surprise checks) separately from the cashier's daily takings.

-- 10.1.1 Each Cashier must have an equal amount of cash float; - 10.1.2 Cashiers must change their cash floats into small denominations to enable ease of giving change. - 10.1.3 Cash float is additional cash thus will always be counted separately from the cashier's daily takings to ensure that it is all there. - 10.1.4 Senior Official/Head Cashier must do unannounced cash float counting as regularly as possible. - 10.1.5 Only cashiers will have keys to cash float drawers; - 10.1.6 Cashiers are solely responsible for any shortages/surpluses in the cash float boxes; - 10.1.7 Head Cashiers/Senior Officials have the authority to count any Cashier's float at any given time of the day/week/month;

-10.1.8 Cashiers should report and pay in immediately any shortage in their cash float drawers, but should report and bank any surpluses;

-10.1.9 Cashiers must sign for the cash float they use and be responsible for the drawers and the keys;
+- 10.2.1 Each Cashier must have an equal amount of cash float. - 10.2.2 Cashiers must change their cash floats into small denominations to enable ease of giving change. - 10.2.3 Cash float is additional cash thus will always be counted separately from the cashier's daily takings to ensure that it is all there. - 10.2.4 Senior Official/Head Cashier must do unannounced cash float counting as regularly as possible. - 10.2.5 Only cashiers will have keys to cash float drawers. - 10.2.6 Cashiers are solely responsible for any shortages/surpluses in the cash float boxes. - 10.2.7 Head Cashiers/Senior Officials have the authority to count any Cashier's float at any given time of the day/week/month. - 10.2.8 Cashiers should report and pay immediately for any shortage in their cash float drawers but should report and bank any surpluses. - 10.2.9 Cashiers must sign for the cash float they use and be responsible for the drawers and the keys.

-10.2 MID - SHIFT CASH - OUTS
+10.3 MID - SHIFT CASH - OUTS

-Mid-shift cash-out procedures work to improve security controls by removing excess money from registers and depositing it in a more secure location.
-A mid-shift cash-out also works to discourage employee theft and limits the amount of money that could be lost in the event of a robbery.

-Procedures most often bring the register back down to its starting amount.
+- 10.3.1 Mid-shift cash-out procedures work to improve security controls by removing excess money from registers and depositing it in a more secure location.
+A mid-shift cash-out also works to discourage employee theft and limits the amount of money that could be lost in the event of a robbery. - 10.3.2 Procedures most often bring the register back to its starting amount.
 Both the cashier and supervisor participate, with one responsible for counting the money and the other responsible for serving as a witness or verifier.

-The amount of the cash drop - or cash drops on a busy day is recorded and reconciled during the post-shift cash-out process.
+10.3.3 The amount of the cash drop - or cash drops on a busy day is recorded and reconciled during the post-shift cash-out process.

-10.3 POST - SHIFT CASH RECONCILIATION
+10.4 POST - SHIFT CASH RECONCILIATION